Representing Executives in Employment Law Matters Minneapolis, Minnesota

-Successfully representing executives requires an intimate knowledge of the variables in executive compensation packages, including equity awards, “key” employee benefits and perks, the rights and obligations which come with deferred compensation, and the essential terms which should come with any executive “exit” package or severance package.
-Our exit package or severance package reviews are therefore efficient, and ensure that our clients get reasonable value in transition pay given the circumstances of the separation and their level at the organization, and that any restrictive covenants are eliminated or minimized.
+Successfully representing executives in employment law in Minnesota requires an intimate knowledge of the variables in executive compensation packages, including equity awards, “key” employee benefits and perks, the rights and obligations which come with deferred compensation, and the essential terms which should come with any executive “exit” package or severance package.
+Our exit package or severance package reviews are therefore efficient, and ensure that our clients get reasonable value in transition pay given the circumstances of the separation and their level at the organization and that any restrictive covenants are eliminated or minimized.

 Schaefer Halleen attorneys have this expertise, and have effectively represented many executives in the following areas:

 Many of these executives and managers have employment contracts, usually for a specified term.
 It is critically important for these contracts to be very clear, for both sides, on: